SEI-ATL/project2-ideas/README.md

 In this space below, list **THREE** ideas for your Project 2.
 For each idea, include [user stories](https://revelry.co/user-stories-that-dont-suck/) for each idea and a link to the API(s) you want to use for it.

 --------------------------------------------------------
 1. My top idea which I've been thinking about all weekend is buliding a weather app using a third part api.
-Where each user can save their favorite location or simply just seatch using loction( city/state or city/country).
+Where each user can save their favorite location or simply just seatch using loction( city/state or city/country).Motivation for doing this is I miss being able to travel
-2.
+2. Build an nba stats application where a user can keep tabs on their favorite players through out the season.
+With updated stats and fun facts.
+Also using a third partyapp.
+I thought about this as a person that plays fantasy sports.
 3.
 ---------------------------------------------------------